joserhond/calendar/README.md

 # Instructions

-All files are included, there is no need to run any command.
-Just clone and open the index file in a browser.
+Clone and open the index file in a browser.

 Name
 José Eduardo Rhon